5argon/arkham-starter/sveltekit/src/lib/md/deck-viewer.md

 - Investigator Expansion based packs used and card count information.
 (It even assume unreleased repackages to exist now.)
 How many pack icons you have basically shows real-world cost of your deck.
 - All old Core Set cards used in a deck are forwarded to Revised Core Set card ID.
 - Side Deck is accounted in "packs used".
 In arkhamdb.com Side Deck is ignored completely in display and in search.
 - Five "representative cards" thumbnails.
-Starter decks in this site would have five hand-picked cards, but since this renderer is being adapted to render any deck from arkhamdb.com with no such information, they are chosen automatically from high XP cards you have in your deck / side deck.
+Starter decks in this site would have five such hand-picked cards.
+But since this renderer is being adapted to render any deck from arkhamdb.com with no such information, they are chosen automatically from XP cards you have in your deck / side deck.

+## Currently unsupported

+Many more are unsupported, but for example :

+- Nothing about XP, next, previous deck : Not in priority since all the starter decks in this site would be at 0 XP.